• Menu

 I never leave home on a trip without my Bobble filtration bottle.
 The 18.5-ounce size is perfect for travel and it fits nicely in the pocket of a backpack or your purse.

 Also when filled with water, it is not too heavy to carry.
-And the charcoal filter ensures fresh clean water whenever you fill the Bobble.
+And the replaceable carbon filter ensures fresh clean water whenever you fill the Bobble.

 You will want a backpack or daypack with you to store snacks, your water bottle, phone, extra clothes, etc..
 This foldable water-resistant backpack would be great.

-Perhaps you need a more substantial backpack for your international travel.
-This antitheft backpack has a charging port, is water-resistant and can comfortably carry up to a 15.6″ laptop.
+Perhaps you want a more substantial backpack for your international travel.
+This antitheft backpack will be great!

+Stay vigilant!
 Please do not have any preconceptions about who can violate you by stealing your possessions.
-Stay vigilant and alert.
+Stay vigilant.

 Call your credit card company for two reasons: 1) to notify the bank that you will be out of the country and give them your exact travel dates.